-Machine learning = construction of systems that may learn their functionality from data
+- Machine learning = construction of systems that learn their functionality from data - (... and thus do not need to be programmed.)

-- spam filter - learns to recognize spam from a database of "labelled" emails - consequently is able to distinguish spam from ham
+- Machine learning = construction of systems that learn their functionality from data - (... and thus do not need to be programmed.) - spam filter - learns to recognize spam from a database of "labelled" emails - consequently is able to distinguish spam from ham

-Machine learning = construction of systems that may learn their functionality from data

-- spam filter - learns to recognize spam from a database of "labelled" emails - consequently is able to distinguish spam from ham - handwritten text reader - learns from a database of handwritten letters (or text) labelled by their correct meaning - consequently is able to recognize text
+- Machine learning = construction of systems that learn their functionality from data - (... and thus do not need to be programmed.) - spam filter - learns to recognize spam from a database of "labelled" emails - consequently is able to distinguish spam from ham - handwritten text reader - learns from a database of handwritten letters (or text) labelled by their correct meaning - consequently is able to recognize text

-Machine learning = construction of systems that may learn their functionality from data

-- spam filter - learns to recognize spam from a database of "labelled" emails - consequently is able to distinguish spam from ham - handwritten text reader - learns from a database of handwritten letters (or text) labelled by their correct meaning - consequently is able to recognize text
+- Machine learning = construction of systems that learn their functionality from data - (... and thus do not need to be programmed.) - spam filter - learns to recognize spam from a database of "labelled" emails - consequently is able to distinguish spam from ham - handwritten text reader - learns from a database of handwritten letters (or text) labelled by their correct meaning

+- consequently is able to recognize text

+- ▶ ...

-- ... - and lots of much much more sophisticated applications ...
+- and lots of much much more sophisticated applications ...

-Machine learning = construction of systems that may learn their functionality from data

-- spam filter - learns to recognize spam from a database of "labelled" emails - consequently is able to distinguish spam from ham - handwritten text reader - learns from a database of handwritten letters (or text) labelled by their correct meaning - consequently is able to recognize text
+- Machine learning = construction of systems that learn their functionality from data - (... and thus do not need to be programmed.) - spam filter - learns to recognize spam from a database of "labelled" emails - consequently is able to distinguish spam from ham - handwritten text reader - learns from a database of handwritten letters (or text) labelled by their correct meaning

-- ... - and lots of much much more sophisticated applications ... - Basic attributes of learning algorithms: - representation: ability to capture the inner structure of training data - generalization: ability to work properly on new data
+- consequently is able to recognize text - ▶ ... - and lots of much much more sophisticated applications ... - Basic attributes of learning algorithms: - representation: ability to capture the inner structure of training data - generalization: ability to work properly on new data